-Health coaches are available by phone, text, and private messaging on the Omada site.
+Health coaches are available via the in-app group board and private messaging.
 Your health coach is present to guide and support you throughout the program, so how you communicate depends on your own needs and preferences.

 Your Welcome Kit includes your Omada scale, which is a digital scale connected wirelessly to your Omada account.
 This means that your daily weigh-ins are automatically transmitted to your private profile, where your weight progress is charted and shared only with you and your health coach.
 The scale uses a cellular network for transmission.
 No Wi-Fi is needed, and no setup is required.

 Your commitment to weigh in daily throughout the program begins on your group's kickoff Sunday.
 As soon as you receive your Welcome Kit, you can unpack it and set up your scale.
 Then start weighing yourself on a daily basis to test the scale and get used to the habit.

 Each week, a new lesson unlocks in one of four phases: Changing Food Habits, Increasing Activity Levels, Preparing for Challenges, and Reinforcing Healthy Choices.
 Because Omada is a lifestyle program and not a diet or quick fix, our lessons focus on whole life changes, including stress management, time management, and problem-solving skills.
 Participants complete lessons by reading the content for the week and answering several reflection questions and one group discussion question.
 This typically takes about 30 minutes per week.
 The lessons also contain links to optional research and articles that Omada participants can read for more information.